 Best Fremantle Hotels

-There is always a debate whether to stay in Fremantle or just visit it from Perth.
+There is always a debate about whether to stay in Fremantle or just visit it from Perth.
 We recommend at least a night’s stay in the colonial town to experience its charm completely.

 Esplanade Hotel Fremantle by Rydges: Close to all the major attractions including the beach, it is a perfect hotel in the prime location of Fremantle.
 Double rooms from INR 7000 onwards.